KremerMichael/.bash/README.md

 **bin/**

-A collection of bash functions
+A collection of bash functions.
+This directory is added to the $PATH by \_env

 **MAN/**

+Man pages I have either written or generated for the scripts and functions in this repo.

 **templates/**

+Really a work in progress, but it's nice to have a collection of templates for varius types of files.

 **python/**

-A collection of python functions
+A collection of python functions.
+Currently working on setting this up inside of a virtual enviornment.

 **scripts/**

-A collection of scripts
+A collection of scripts that not used often enough to be include in a directory appeneded to $PATH.

 # Install